“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 We live in a spreadsheet society.
 Columns of Categories of People and Rows of Wants, Needs, and Desires.
 This model is too simplistic.
 What is needed, and Big Data can provide, is a more sophisticated approach.

-This spreadsheet approach was shown in the recent US elections to be detrimental to the party manly depending on this view of society.
-How many times did we hear pollsters to pine that x% of a certain population was voting for one candidate vs. the other?
+This spreadsheet approach was shown in the recent US elections to be detrimental to the party mainly depending on this view of society.
+How many times did we hear pollsters opine that X percent of a certain population was voting for one candidate vs. the other?
 The categories of people were divided along traditional lines.
 This whole model was shattered on November 2, 2024, and likely some providers of data in this format may no longer be in business for the next cycle.

 However, this belief system is not limited to the political class.
 We all can fall into this stereotype.